 SIADH with persistent cause

 This section describes treatment of SIADH with an ongoing cause which is difficult or impossible to remove (e.g. malignancy, severe brain injury, or medications).
-Always be sure to look for all potential reversible causes of SIADH (e.g. medications listed above, nausea).
+Always be sure to look for all potential reversible causes of SIADH (e.g., medications listed above, nausea).

 There are two preferred treatment strategies for chronic SIADH: oral urea or loop diuretic plus sodium.
 In either case, a moderate amount of fluid restriction should also be employed.

 oral urea (aquaresis)

 - Oral urea is emerging as a front-line therapy for SIADH.